MattDawson2020/MattDawson2020/README.md

    <tr>
     <td style="vertical-align: top">
       <p>
-       The second Maker's group engineering project, this time we worked in a group of seven to try to recreate Facebook's functionality.
+       The second Maker's group engineering project, this time we worked in a group of seven to try to recreate Facebook's functionality.<br>
-       This would be done to AGILE methodology, using Ruby on Rails, and Bootstrap.
+       This would be done to AGILE methodology, using Ruby on Rails, and Bootstrap.<br>
        The learning objectives for this week were:
       </p>
       <ul>